kosli-dev/secure-sdlc-process-template/content/_index.md

 type: docs
 ---

-# The DevOps Compliance Framework
+# The DevOpsCTL Framework

 {{< columns >}}
 ## DevOps Values

-The DevOps Compliance Framework is a defined secure software development process with **DevOps Culture** at it's heart.
+The DevOpsCTL Framework is a defined secure software development process with **DevOps Culture** at it's heart.

 <--->